KDE/documentation-docs-kdenlive-org/get_involved/writing_style_guide.rst

 * Think of what could be interesting for a video editor.

-* Describe in general and not in full depth, so you don't have to adapt the documentation with each new Kdenlive version.
+* Describe in general and not in full depth, so you don't have to adapt the documentation with each new **Kdenlive** version.

 * Do not describe bugs, no actual state.

 * Including why or how an option might be useful.
-Example :ref:`sequence_advantage`
+Example :ref:`sequence_advantage`.

 * If you are unsure about how a feature works, ask someone else or find out who developed it and ask them.